 For the 2019 GHS data, Stats SA migrated to electronic data collection which allowed for new methods of data verification being done by the data collection software.
 These methods include incorporating skip-patterns to allow only certain individuals to be asked specific questions based on previous responses.
 While this is a powerful method for ensuring the internal validity of the data, it can also introduce some complications if the skip patterns were incorrectly set up initially.
 For example, a problem with the skip patterns in 2019 and 2020 meant that we are unable to calculate grade repetition rates for those years.
-After the pandemic, in 2022, the GHS reintroduced the Computer Assisted Personal Interviews (CAPI).

-Methodological Changes in 2020 and 2021 forced by the pandemic:
+Methodological Changes in 2020 and 2021: